🌿 About The Natural Learning Path

 Where this perspective comes from

 Alongside becoming a parent, I spent many years working with children and families as a Speech and Language Therapist across education and healthcare settings.
+My training was grounded in developmental science, and I later completed a Masters degree focusing on education for children with autism.

 This work continued through the early years of parenting, giving me a close and ongoing view of how systems, frameworks, and professional narratives shape the way children are understood.

-And over time, I began to notice something that wasn’t often named: how frequently children’s natural rhythms, nervous systems, and ways of learning were being misread — and how quickly parents were left feeling unsure of what they were seeing.
+Over time, I began to notice something that wasn’t often named: how frequently children’s natural rhythms, nervous systems, and ways of learning were being misread — and how quickly parents were left feeling unsure of what they were seeing.

 The more closely I looked, the clearer it became that many of the difficulties families were facing were not coming from the child alone, but from the pressures surrounding childhood itself.